10 Warning Signs When Selecting an Expert Witness

 If your case is likely to go to trial, a specialist’s ability to testify in court is key.
 A number of factors need to be considered, with the jury’s perception in mind, when considering a potential witness.
 Think up an “ideal candidate”.
 Include the age of the potential candidate.
 Expert witnesses who are too old or too young can cause juries to be skeptical.
 Location can also play an important role.
 Expert witnesses from far away may leave the jury wondering why you couldn’t find someone closer to support your argument.

 Past testimony experience is beneficial for a number of reasons.
-Firstly, certain practitioners may not be accustomed to the processes of testifying in front of jury.
+Firstly, certain practitioners may not be accustomed to the process of testifying in front of a jury.
 Those who have not had direct, testimony experience may have difficulty articulating their specialized knowledge to a jury.
-Or they may have trouble keeping up with a case that may take hundreds of hours of research, preparation and organization.
-On the other hand a well prepared “inexperienced expert witness,” that presents well can sometimes instill greater confidence in a jury due to their “lack” of professional expert witness work.
+Or they may have trouble keeping up with a case that may take hundreds of hours of research, preparation, and organization.
+On the other hand, a well-prepared “inexperienced expert witness,” who presents well can sometimes instill greater confidence in a jury due to their “lack” of professional expert witness work.
 Some attorneys prefer to work with “rookie” expert witnesses who lecture frequently at conferences or in an academic setting.
 They’re usually more comfortable discussing complex issues in front of a group of lay people – and they have experience articulating their thoughts, professionally.

 6. The candidate advertises as an expert witness.